ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

   * Add a post-build action for Notify OTC and select the **Job Completed** check box.
  ![Post-build action](images/jenkins_postbuild_action.png)

- e.
+ c.
 In your deploy jobs, complete these steps:

   * Add the `IBM_CLOUD_DEVOPS_WEBHOOK_URL`, `CF_API`, `CF_ORG`, `CF_SPACE`, and `CF_APP` string parameters.
 These examples show how to add each of the string parameters.
  ![Webhook URL string parameter](images/jenkins_set_webhook_url.png)